sachaker/sachaker.github.io/thoughts.md

 1. How long will they meet with me and/or work on behalf of the company before compensation is brought up?
 (Great candidate: *months*)

     * I want people who are so obsessed with their work and our science that they’d do it for free (personally - I still feel guilty for taking a salary)
+	* This is not so we get free labor (obviously).
+This is simply my proxy for their passion

 2. If I offer Saturday, Sunday, or Monday mornings as potential interview times, will they wait until Monday to meet?

     * Corollary: Are they responding to my weekend emails?
 Nighttime emails?
 Early morning emails too?
+	* How quickly will they make time to meet?
+Scheduling >1wk out is a orange flag in 99% of cases.

 3. Are they willing to chat without an agenda?

     * Given that 99% of these conversations are essentially just picking each other’s brains on a variety of subjects, this tells me whether they are curious and excited to have an excuse to chat science with a thoughtful person or whether they are simply transactional, prostituting their skills at companies to simply get a paycheck.
+	* Our method for hiring is simply to stay close to talented people for months and only consider hiring them thereafter.
+We optimize for extreme talent and don't do job postings, so our hiring process is a bit distinct

 4. Are they thoughtful about other things outside their immediate expertise?